-2.5 Program Evaluation Participation
+2.4 Program Evaluation Participation

-The Subrecipient shall provide data as requested by the State for evaluation of the Blueprint multi-payer advanced primary care practice model, APM, and any additional services (such as the MAT initiative or WHI).
-Data requested may include, but not be limited to: proof of participation in chart reviews, patient experience of care surveys, and focus groups.
+The Subrecipient shall provide data as requested by the State for evaluation of the core programs or APM and any additional services (such as the MAT initiative or WHI), including, but not limited to, proof of participation in chart reviews, patient experience of care surveys, and focus groups.
 The Subrecipient will also support the exchange of health information with the Vermont Health Information Exchange.

-3 Reporting
+3 Reports